Privacy Policy

 Do We Use Your Information for Direct Marketing?

-We and/or our carefully selected business partners may send you direct‐marketing communications (emails, SMS, mail) about our services or products.
-You may opt out of marketing materials by contacting us at privacy@howmuch2.com.au or using the unsubscribe link provided.
+We and/or our carefully selected business partners may send you direct marketing communications about our services or products.
+You may opt out of receiving marketing materials at any time by contacting us at privacy@howmuch2.com.au or by using the unsubscribe link provided in our emails.

 To Whom Do We Disclose Your Personal Information?